 We want to invite you to take a free 6-Lesson Bible Study Course.
 This course will help beginners get a handle on the Bible and God's plan for saving man.
-After registering for the course, each lesson will be mailed directly to you and subsequently graded.
 Each person that finishes the course will be given a free copy of the book "Muscle and a Shovel".

 ON THE GO